multiplegeorges/vue-cli-plugin-s3-deploy/README.md

 ---
 ```
 --bucket    The S3 bucket name, eg: my-site-bucket (required)
---awsRegion AWS region for the specified bucket (default: us-east-1)
+--region AWS region for the specified bucket (default: us-east-1)
 --assetPath The path to the built assets (default: dist)
 --pwa       Sets max-age=0 for the PWA-related files specified
 ```